 Under the AFP model, some key risks that would have been retained by the public sector are contractually transferred to the private sector.
 These risks, such as design co-ordination and resource availability, could have led to cost overruns and delays in traditional projects.
-Other examples of risks transferred to the private sector under the AFP project agreement include:
+Other examples of risks transferred to PCL Constructors Canada Inc. under the AFP project agreement include: